What is Molting?

 Undeveloped or baby feathers are called “pin feathers.”
 At this stage, feathers are actually living tissue each with their own blood source.
-Pin feathers look like little quills that are transparent shade of purple as they are filled with blood.
+Pin feathers look like little quills that are a transparent shade of purple since they are filled with blood.
 The blood transports essential nutrients for optimum feather growth.

 How can I help my bird thrive during a molt?

 Always have a well-balanced diet available for your bird.
 Your bird may eat up to 25% more than usual.
 Your bird will be stressed and it will require excellent nutrition to grow healthy, new, colorful feathers.
 Providing a special feather growth supplement such as Featheriffic! or Nekton Bio will insure that your bird has adequate nutrition for beautiful feather growth.

 Supplement with super nutritional fruits and vegetables.
 Make sure to provide plenty of green and yellow – orange vegetables.

 Expose your bird to natural sunlight or purchase full-spectrum lights and set them in sync with actual daylight hours.

 Keep the environment warm and protect your bird from drafts as missing even a few feathers will leave your bird vulnerable to getting chilled.

 Mist or bathe your bird regularly.
 Consider blowing it dry to prevent chilling or offering it a heat lamp or heated perch.

 Anxiety – understand that your bird, an animal of prey, will feel significantly more vulnerable during this time simply due to the stress of molting.
 Offer your bird a quiet, warm and dark place to rest.
 You may want to cover the cage or offer your bird a Snuggly.